tfks/POL_POM_QT/README.md

   (A plugin that registers to the main widget's show event signal, populates a list of available virtual drives, and sends them back to the main widget's onvirtualdrivelistchange slot)

 # Qt version
 This project has been built on Qt5.
-It should be compilable on Qt4 but this has not yet been tested.
+It should compile on Qt4 but this has not yet been tested.

 # Disclaimer
 A little disclaimer.
 This project isn't in any way a replacement of the original PlayOnLinux implementation.
 See this as a study into alternative technologies which is shared in good open source tradition.
 Full credits for the original idea of PlayOnLinux go to the original PlayOnLinux developers.